A collaboration with Le Phare des Affranchies/ Beacon of the Freed

-Boro and Sashiko is the mending of valuable garments, emphasizing the intrinsic value of an object through decorative patching and embroidery stitches, which is produced by the artist in a mindful and thoughtful manner.
+We have developed a project based in the Japanese tradition of Mottanai - a term conveying a sense of regret concerning waste.
+Our project uses techniques similar to those used in the Japanese mending style of Boro.
+The idea is that mending of valuable garments, emphasizes the intrinsic value of an object through decorative patching and embroidery stitches, which is produced by the artist in a mindful and thoughtful manner.

 "Caring for, altering and repairing clothing makes an outfit yours.
 No longer one of a million sameness, it puts your thread of history through the threads of the clothes, it nurtures memory, life, your life.”